mariometrics/COVID19/README.md

     3) Follow the instructions that the script provides you.

 ### tables
-The [tables directory](./tables) contains the csv files obtained from the ISTAT data analysis.
-For example, what follows is the csv table for all municipalities in sample for my region (Marche):
+The [tables directory](./tables) contains the csv files obtained from the ISTAT data analysis, divided by regions and provinces.
+For example, what follows is the csv table for all municipalities in sample for Marche (region of central Italy):

 | **Comune**                 | **2019** | **2020** | **Variazione %** |
 |----------------------------|----------|----------|------------------|